Xabaril/BeatPulse/doc/beatpulse.md

 By default, the global path returns the aggregated state of all liveness checkers, including the out of box *self* check added.

-If all liveness are up and running, *BeatPulse* return HTTP 200 OK.
+If all liveness are up and running, *BeatPulse* returns HTTP 200 OK.

 ``` bash
 curl http://your-domain/hc